-Decision.
 In 2021, the target was met.
-Based on the analysis of the 2021 results, in 2022, the plan will be to: 1) eliminate one professional paper (NURG 5910) and add discussion and a Power Point presentation from the American Society of Clinical Psychopharmacology pertaining to diagnostic criteria for multiple DSM V diagnoses covered in the course; and 3) to incorporate live WebEx meetings with case simulations and student debriefing to assist with learning experiences.
+Based on the analysis of the 2021 results, in 2022, faculty 1) (NURG 5910) eliminated one professional paper 2) (NURG 5910) added a Power Point presentation based on the American Society of Clinical Psychopharmacology addressing the diagnostic criteria for DSM V diagnoses covered in the course, 3) added a discussion board assignment, 4) incorporated live WebEx meetings with case simulations and student debriefing to assist with learning experiences, 5) (NURG 5910) introduced discussion board topics related to pharmacology in module 7 to provide a reiteration of the content from the Psychopharmacology and Neurobiology course (NURG 5960), and 6) added unfolding clinical scenarios and live specialty lectures in FNP clinical courses (NURG 5780, NURG 5790, NURG 5770, NURG 5800).